josegonzalez/python-github-backup/README.rst

       --pull-commits        include pull request commits in backup --repositories        include repository clone in backup
       --wikis               include wiki clone in backup
+      --labels              include labels in backup
-      --skip-existing       skip project if a backup directory exists -L [LANGUAGES [LANGUAGES ...]], --languages [LANGUAGES [LANGUAGES ...]] only allow these languages
+      --hooks               include web hooks in backup (works only when authenticated) --skip-existing       skip project if a backup directory exists -L [LANGUAGES [LANGUAGES ...]], --languages [LANGUAGES [LANGUAGES ...]] only allow these languages